Merit, excellence, and intelligence

 Merit, excellence, and intelligence (MEI) is an organizational framework that emphasizes selecting candidates based solely on their merit, achievements, skills, abilities, intelligence and contributions.
+It has been embraced by opponents of diversity, equity, and inclusion (DEI), a framework that seeks to rectify social inequalities through affirmative action.

-Companies that have substituted their diversity, equity, and inclusion (DEI) programs for MEI include: Toyota, Meta, McDonald's, Walmart, Ford, Harley-Davidson, John Deere, Nissan, Tractor Supply Company, Amazon, and Boeing.
+Companies that have substituted their DEI programs for MEI include: Toyota, Meta, McDonald's, Walmart, Ford, Harley-Davidson, John Deere, Nissan, Tractor Supply Company, Amazon, and Boeing.

 History

-The acronym of merit, excellence, and intelligence (MEI) was coined by Alexandr Wang, cofounder and CEO of Scale AI in a June 2024 blog post named “Meritocracy at Scale”.
+The acronym of merit, excellence, and intelligence (MEI) was coined by Alexandr Wang, co-founder and CEO of Scale AI in a June 2024 blog post named “Meritocracy at Scale”.

 We hire only the best person for the job, we seek out and demand excellence, and we unapologetically prefer people who are very smart, […] We treat everyone as an individual.
 We do not unfairly stereotype, tokenize, or otherwise treat anyone as a member of a demographic group rather than as an individual.